Mentors and Speakers

 During their participation, they not only acted as lecturers but also as true mentors as they engaged in in-depth discussions with the participants.
 They were present for multiple days, some for the whole period of the training.
 They allowed participants an honest and open insight into their careers, including both success stories and failures.

-The mentors and speakers present in the 2 days of the Online Training #1 were:
+The mentors and speakers present in the days of the Online Training - Festivals and the Mitigation of Climate Change were:

-- Mike Van Graan - Playwright, Founder of the African Cultural Policy Network - South Africa
+- Mike Van Graan - Playwright, Project Manager Sustaining Theatre and Dance (STAND) Festival - South Africa

 - Brett Pyper - Associate Professor and Head of the Wits School of Arts at the University of the Witwatersrand, Johannesburg, former CEO of the Klein Karoo National Arts Festival (Absa KKNK) – South Africa

-- Robyn Archer - Singer, writer, creator and Artistic Director The Light in Winter Festival - Australia
+- Robyn Archer - Singer, writer, artistic director and public advocate for the arts, former Artistic Director of the Adelaide and Melbourne International Arts Festivals - Australia

 You can find their biographies below.